Building Your First CLAUDE.md: Team Standards as Code

 Part 2 of 5 in The Claude Code Enterprise Stack series

-CLAUDE.md solves this by encoding your team's knowledge in one place.
 It's not a README.
 It's not a style guide.
 It's team memory.

-Here's the leverage that compounds:
+Here's how the value compounds:

 First CLAUDE.md: Eliminates context setup overhead.
 Every session loads with your team's patterns already known.
 For a 10-person team, that's measurable weekly time recovered.